 - use another accredited award

-- use your experience in work or research (such as work completed as part of an NCTL programme or evidence of leading significant school improvement projects)
+- use your experience in work or research (such as work completed as part of a DfE programme or evidence of leading significant school improvement projects)

 There are specific expectations of the evidence that is required to demonstrate that Master’s degree-level work has been achieved.
 This includes an academic writing style that shows an appropriate range of reading of research, which is referenced in your writing and critically discussed, based on a high level of understanding of the area of work.
 These style expectations are the reason that higher education institutions may require additional work before they can accredit your professional activities.